petroleum Plc, a Marketer of petroleum products and chemicals, knows that

 for their societies.
 Today society demands that businesses join in the urgent

 task of solving societies, problems.
-Corporations are more than economic institutions
+Corporations are more than economic

-which corporations helped to create.
+problems mainly of which corporations helped to create.

 small or large our enterprise, we cannot isolate our business from the society